What Makes a Happy Workplace?

 Tell us about yourself, what projects are you involved in now?

-As the Director of Commercial Research at Savills I create thought-led pieces that inform people of what is going on in the property sectors.
+As a Director in Commercial Research at Savills I create thought-led pieces that inform people of what is going on in the office market.
 It is fascinating, I cover a broad range, but topics close to my heart are diversity, ways of putting wellness in the workplace and sustainability.

 There has been so much change within the industry over the last 15 years.
 Landlords are realising that they have to work with their tenants to create an environment that is going to attract top talent.
 Local councils are realising that they have champion their cities; create cities and places that people want to live.
 Environments with a happy and productive atmosphere are no longer a luxury but an important component of a thriving community.